starwolves/space/README.md

 ## How to test-play (Launcher)
 You can get the official game launcher with automatic updates by supporting us on [the store](https://store.starwolves.io).
 After payment, simply login to get your download link.

+Being logged in with the launcher is a requirement to try out and play this codebase.

 [Launcher source code](https://gitlab.starwolves.io/starwolves/launcher)

 ## Compile from source